DataScienceINDIA-COM/NeuroSync/README.md

 - `IntegrationService` will store integration details (tokens, status) in localStorage, scoped by `userId`.
 - Real-time notifications will be used for task completions, AI coach nudges, and important community updates.

-### Issues
+### Issues & Troubleshooting

+- **`FirebaseError: Installations: Create Installation request failed with error "400 INVALID_ARGUMENT: API key not valid..."` or `auth/configuration-not-found`:**
+    - These errors typically indicate a problem with your Firebase setup.
+    - **Check `.env.local`:** Ensure you have created `.env.local` in the project root and correctly populated **all** `NEXT_PUBLIC_FIREBASE_...` variables from your Firebase project settings.
+Use the `.env` file as a template.
+    - **Restart Dev Server:** After making any changes to `.env.local`, you **MUST** restart your Next.js development server (e.g., stop and re-run `npm run dev`).
+    - **`public/firebase-messaging-sw.js`:** This file **REQUIRES MANUAL CONFIGURATION**.
+The `firebaseConfig` object within it must be updated with your actual Firebase project values, matching `.env.local`.
+    - **Enable Auth Providers:** In the Firebase Console, go to Authentication > Sign-in method and ensure "Google" and "Email/Password" (or any other providers you intend to use) are enabled.
+- **`A "use server" file can only export async functions...` Error:**
+    - This Next.js error occurs if a file marked with the `'use server';` directive exports non-async values directly.
+    - For Genkit flows (e.g., files in `src/ai/flows/`), ensure that **only the main async wrapper function** (e.g., `export async function getRecommendedContent(...)`) and its TypeScript input/output **types** are exported.
+    - Zod schemas (e.g., `RecommendedContentInputSchema`) and the flow definitions themselves (e.g., `const getRecommendedContentFlow = ai.defineFlow(...)`) should **not** be exported directly from these files.
+They are internal to the flow's implementation.
+- **"Module not found" Errors:**
+    - These errors typically arise from incorrect import paths.
+Double-check that paths are correct, especially when mixing relative paths (`../`) and alias paths (`@/components/...`).
+Ensure the `tsconfig.json` paths are correctly configured.
-- "Securing Cloud Functions" is a broad topic.
-The current implementation focuses on the security of Genkit flows as called from Next.js server actions.
+- **"Securing Cloud Functions" is a broad topic:** The current implementation focuses on the security of Genkit flows as called from Next.js server actions.
 If specific, independently deployed Cloud Functions exist or are planned, their security (e.g., auth triggers, HTTP auth checks) needs to be addressed separately.
-- `IntegrationService` currently simulates OAuth and API calls.
-Real implementation will require actual OAuth libraries and API client logic for each platform.
+- **`IntegrationService` currently simulates OAuth:** Real implementation will require actual OAuth libraries and API client logic for each platform.
 Secure token storage (beyond localStorage for production) should be considered.
-- FCM Service Worker (`public/firebase-messaging-sw.js`) requires manual configuration of Firebase project credentials.
-This is a frequent point of error if not kept in sync with `.env.local`.
-- `NEXT_PUBLIC_FIREBASE_VAPID_KEY` must be correctly set in `.env.local` for web push notifications to function.
+- **`NEXT_PUBLIC_FIREBASE_VAPID_KEY` must be correctly set in `.env.local` for web push notifications to function.**
-- Persistent "API key not valid" errors indicate that `.env.local` might not be correctly populated or the Next.js dev server was not restarted after changes.

 ### NeuroSync Project Roadmap